Aden-Q/redis-async/README.md

 TBD.
 Thinking of which may people prefer if they don't want to install Redis on their local.

 Also due to gotchas from different RESP versions and Redis versions.
-A local dev may be necessary to for reproducible build and test envrionment.
+A local dev may be necessary to for reproducible build and test environment.

 ### Docs